Trump indictment takeaways: Prosecutors detail schemes and lies to keep secret papers

 “Now I can’t, you know, but this is still a secret,” he said, according to the indictment.

-A few months later, Trump showed a representative of his political action committee a classified map of an foreign country while discussing a military operation in the country that was not going well, the indictment says.
+A few months later, Trump showed a representative of his political action committee a classified map of a foreign country while discussing a military operation in the country that was not going well, the indictment says.
 Trump acknowledged that he shouldn’t be showing the map to the person and told him not to get too close, prosecutors allege.

 WHAT EVIDENCE DO PROSECTORS HAVE?

-In addition to the audio recording, prosecutors also have text messages between Trump employees, photos of boxes of documents stored in various rooms throughout Mar-a-Lago and details about conversations between Trump and his attorneys that were memorialized by one of his lawyers, according to the indictment.
+In addition to the audio recording, prosecutors also relied upon text messages between Trump employees, photos of boxes of documents stored in various rooms throughout Mar-a-Lago and details about conversations between Trump and his lawyers that were memorialized by one of them.

-In one conversation with his lawyers, Trump said: “I don’t want anybody looking through my boxes,” according to one of the attorneys.
-Trump also asked if it would be better “if we just told them we don’t have anything here,” the indictment says.
+In one conversation with his lawyers, Trump said: “I don’t want anybody looking through my boxes.”
+Trump also asked one of his lawyers if it would be better “if we just told them we don’t have anything here,” the indictment says.

-Photographs included in the indictment show boxes stacked on a stage in a ballroom as well as in a bathroom.
-Another photograph shows boxes that spilled over in the storage room, including a document marked “SECRET/REL TO USA, FVEY” which means information releasable only to members of the intelligence alliance of Australia, Canada, New Zealand, the United Kingdom and the United States.
+Photographs in the indictment show boxes stacked on a stage in a ballroom as well as in a bathroom.
+Another shows boxes that spilled over in a storage room, including a document marked “SECRET/REL TO USA, FVEY,” which means information releasable only to members of the “Five Eyes” intelligence alliance of Australia, Canada, New Zealand, the United Kingdom and the United States.

 WHERE WILL THE CASE BE HEARD?